rsanto27/seed-keycloak-golang/README.md

 # seed-keycloak-golang

 This seed it's about how to implement a keycloak(kk) authentication using docker-compose and golang to provide a simple way to call the kk API.
-We will understand how Openid protocol works with kk, how to select other themes, etc.
+We will understand how Openid and OAuth 2 protocol works with kk, how to select other themes, etc.

 ## What you need?